Canadian Army: World War I and Interwar Period

-The militia's pre-war limited development was evident in the appointment of a British lieutenant-general to command the 1st Canadian Division until 1917, when command of the Canadian Corps passed to Lieutenant-General Arthur Currie, a former officer of Canada's Non-Permanent Active Militia (NPAM).
+The militia's pre-war limited development was evident in the appointment of a British lieutenant-general to command the 1st Canadian Division until 1917, when command of the Canadian Corps passed to Lieutenant-General Arthur Currie, a former NPAM officer.
 Canadian units first entered the front lines in February 1915, and by 1918, the Canadian Corps was regarded as "the most powerful self-contained striking force on any battlefront," in part because it retained four-battalion infantry brigades while British Army brigades were reduced to three battalions.
 More than 620,000 people served in the CEF, with 60,000 Canadians died during the war.

-Following the war, steps were taken within the Canadian Militia to preserve the legacy and battle honours of Canadian Expeditionary Force (CEF) units.
-Two CEF units were incorporated into the Permanent Force, while others had their honours perpetuated through NPAM regiments.
+Following the war, steps were taken within the Canadian Militia to preserve the legacy and battle honours of CEF units.
+Two CEF units were incorporated into Permanent Force, while others had their honours perpetuated through NPAM regiments.
 In 1923, the civilian portfolio responsible for militia affairs was consolidated with the other service portfolios under a single Minister of National Defence.
 During the 1930s, the militia began a program of rearmament and reorganization, although its budget reflected its position as the lowest priority compared with the navy and the air force.